zplewis/lastmileoftheway/README.md

 - Finish input validation for all required fields (input, select)
 - Finish adding input validation values to the database
 - Add ability to upload a file and send the summary via email on the same page
+- Add validation to make sure that the upload bio file is an accepted type
+- Add validation for all five email address inputs
+- Summary: With no service type selected, make sure the user made a choice whether to include all optional parts of the service
+- Summary: make sure an old testament reading is selected or a custom one provided
+- Summary: make sure a new testament reading is selected or a custome one provided

 - Definition for liturgy in glossary?
 - Should invocation minister be required?